base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-foundry.md

 ---

 ## Verifying the Smart Contract
-In web3, it's considered best practice to verify our contracts so that users and other developers can inspect the source code, and be sure that it matches the deployed bytecode on the blockchain.
+In web3, it's considered best practice to verify your contracts so that users and other developers can inspect the source code, and be sure that it matches the deployed bytecode on the blockchain.

-Further, if you want to interact with your contract on the block explorer, you or someone else needs to verify it.
+Further, if you want to allow others to interact with your contract using the block explorer, it first needs to be verified.
 The above contract has already been verified, so you should be able to view your version on a block explorer already, but we'll still walk through how to verify a contract on Base Goerli testnet.

 :::info